Women in the Vietnam War: American women in the military

 In the United States during the time of the Vietnam War women were prohibited from serving in regular combat roles.
 Women did serve in a variety of support roles. "approximately 1,200" women served in the military in non-nursing roles.
-Starting in 1967 women became eligibile to become generals and "flag ranks" along with eliminating "the 2 percent ceiling" in each of the branches of the military in active duty.
+Starting in 1967 women became eligible to become generals and "flag ranks" along with eliminating "the 2 percent ceiling" in each of the branches of the military in active duty.
 In 1972 women were allowed to command units with men in them.

 Women's Army Corps

 The Women's Army Corps (WAC) would see service in Vietnam during the war.
 The size of the Women's Army Corps was dramatically smaller than in World War 2.

 Less than 800 women are known to have served in the Women's Army Corps during the Vietnam War era from 1966 to 1973 in Vietnam.
 In Vietnam they were posted at Tan Son Nhut Air Base, Long Binh Post and hotels in the South Vietnamese capitol of Saigon.
 Women were motivated to join for a variety of reasons including: patriotism, to aid in the war effort, financial and educational reasons along with not wanting to get immediately married after completing high school.
 Recruitment was done in a variety of ways such as with museum exhibits and women's magazines.

 Members of the WAC were generally not armed.
 They primarily served in non-combat roles (administration, logistics, intelligence, medical services, and communications).
 Their work supported key military operations, especially at Military Assistance Command, Vietnam (MACV) and United States Army, Vietnam (USARV) headquarters.
 Many were decorated for meritorious service, and the WAC detachment received two unit commendations for its contributions to the war effort.